 7.)
 Apply for a Korean Visa – Tourist Visa is free of charge

 I suggest you plan ahead.
 3 days up to 1 week travel is preferred.

 - Original bank certificate – addressed to Korean Embassy

 - Original bank statements or passbook from the last 3 months – make sure you have active bank account and you have enough money that can sustain your trip.
-Again research for the budget during your whole stay.

 - Original Certificate of Employment

 - Photocopy of your credit card and statement